Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

 Following the first application of $U$, one must swap out the qubit(s) corresponding to the teleported subsystem.
 This swap can be implemented either digitally by applying a SWAP-gate, or physically, by exchanging the two ions via a modulation of the ion trap's axial fields \cite{hensinger2006t,monroe2013scaling,kaufmann2017fast}.

-Extending this implementation to the two-sided protocol [Fig.~\ref{fig: 1}(a)] at \emph{infinite temperature} is straightforward.
-Initialization into EPR pairs can be accomplished via simple Ising gates at the input of the circuit [Fig.~\ref{fig:ions}(a,c)], while time-evolution can again take the form of either digital quantum gates [Fig.~\ref{fig:ions}(a)] or analog Hamiltonian dynamics.
+Extending this implementation to the two-sided protocol [Fig.~\ref{fig: 1}(a)] is straightforward.
+Initialization into EPR pairs (for infinite temperature) can be accomplished via simple Ising gates at the input of the circuit [Fig.~\ref{fig:ions}(a,c)], while the TFD state (for finite temperature) can be prepared via variational methods (Section~\ref{sec: preparing TFD}).
+Time-evolution can again take the form of either digital quantum gates [Fig.~\ref{fig:ions}(a)] or analog Hamiltonian dynamics.
 To separately implement analog dynamics on the two sides of the system, one would illuminate only \emph{half} of the ion chain at any given time [Fig.~\ref{fig:ions}(b)]; this has the added benefit of avoiding unwanted coupling between the left and right sides, but implies that the time-evolution must be performed serially [Fig.~\ref{fig:ions}(c)].

 Finally, in the two-sided protocol, one must perform projective measurements on $K$ qubits that feed-forward to the conditional rotations, $\hat{V}_i$.
 These partial measurements can be accomplished by using multiple ion species (i.e.~different elements or isotopes) \cite{barrett2003sypathetic}, or alternatively, this entire procedure can be replaced with a specific interaction, $e^{igV}$, between the two sides; this interaction is naturally realized via an $XX_{ij}(\theta)$ gate with $\theta = 2g/K$.